Chiropractor Sydney and Master Active Release Techniques ® Provider – Dr Mike Badke

 - Office workers for lower back, shoulder, neck, and wrist pain

 - Rock climbers for shoulder pain

-- Football players for back pain
+- NRL or football players for back pain

 - Weight lifters for flexibility and power issues

 - Musicians for repetitive strain in their fingers and hands

 - Jujitsu champions for neck relief